 *Not an Official Version

-The Joint Board makes no warranty, express or implied, as to whether this document is
+The Office of Professional Licensure and Certification makes no warranty, express or implied, as to whether this document is

 correct, complete, up-to-date, or as to any other relative fact.
 Independent verification